 2002 Ford Focus SVT (“Sven”) – Sven was a special car in several ways.
 First, I missed my little red Focus wagon.
 Second, back in 2001 and 2002, Ford’s “Special Vehicle Team” (SVT) had built a limited-edition SVT Focus with a hotter engine with variable intake geometry, special German 6-speed transmission, suspension tweaks, and nice subtle interior and exterior upgrades.
 Third, Nelson “Woody” Woodruff, a retired engineer at Mosinee UMC, had purchased this one new and meticulously maintained it for years.
 In the winter, the SVT sat in his garage while he and his wife travelled on mission trips.
 When I heard Woody was selling the SVT, I jumped at the chance to own it.
 We sold the Kia Optima to make space in our stable, and I got to drive a sporty little hatchback Focus once again.
 Sven is definitely a thoroughbred – high strung and high maintenance.
 He revs up high when started and it takes a while for him to settle down.
 Sven demands premium gas and only gets mid-20’s fuel economy.
 We’ve replaced tires and the catalytic converter, a water pump, and any number of O2 sensors over the years.
 Sven demands snow tires in the winter and even then isn’t that great in the slick stuff.
 But it is sure fun to rev that rorty-snorty little engine through the gears and carve up a country road.
 Daughter Anna learned to drive stick shift in Sven and found a stuffed moose for the dashboard.
-She is fond of the little spitfire when she went to grad school, but it fell short of the needs of the urban jungle.
+She took over the little spitfire when she went to grad school, but it fell short of the needs of the urban jungle.
 After the low-hanging exhaust crunched on a curb and we discovered the engine cradle was rusty (common and fixable on Focii), she decided to buy a Jeep and sell Sven to another SVT enthusiast.
 But we kept the moose.